Dm2998/project-23/README.md

 #Bike Rental System

-Our project aims to provide a bicycle rental service that caters to individual clients for a specified period of time, offering affordable and convenient transportation options for tourists, commuters, and recreational cyclists.
-This may involve setting up rental stations at various locations throughout the city, offering a diverse selection of bicycles, and providing a user-friendly online reservation system for reserving bikes in advance.
-In addition, our project may also feature an on-demand bike rental option available through a mobile app for added convenience and flexibility.
+Project Rental Bike 2023 is an open-source bicycle rental service that aims to provide affordable and convenient transportation options for tourists, commuters, and recreational cyclists.
+This project involves setting up rental stations at various locations throughout the city, offering a diverse selection of bicycles, and providing a user-friendly online reservation system for reserving bikes in advance.
+Additionally, it features an interactive map connected to Google Maps API for enhanced browsing and real-time bike availability updates.

 <br>
 <br>